Certora/tokemak-v2-core-fv/Report.md

 _Submitted by lucasts95_

   The `validate` function lacks verification for certain parameters, leading to inconsistencies with the documentation.
 Parameters like `minInDays`, `maxInDays`, `relaxStepInDays`, `relaxThresholdInDays`, and `tightenStepInDays` as defined in the test files are not in line with their declarations.
 To maintain code consistency and stability, it's suggested to declare parameters with expected data values as constants.
+This property was identified by using Certora prover.
+The relevant properties can are [offsetEdges](),[decreaseByThree](), and [swapCostOffsetPeriodIncreaseByOne]().

 ## [L-07](https://github.com/hats-finance/Tokemak-0x4a2d708ea6b0c04186ecb774cfad1e50fb5efc0b/issues/22) LMPStrategyConfig.validate Inconsistently Checks for MAX_NAV_TRACKING